iPhone privacy: How Apple's decision to expose more child abusers might affect you

 On Aug.
-5, Apple announced a new feature being built into the upcoming iOS 15, iPad OS 15, WatchOS 8 and MacOS Monterey software updates designed to detect if someone has child exploitation images or videos stored on their device.
+5, Apple announced a new feature being built into the upcoming iOS 15, iPad OS 15, WatchOS 8 and MacOS Monterey software updates, designed to detect if people have child exploitation images or videos stored on their device.
 It'll do this by converting images into unique bits of code, known as hashes, based on what they depict.
 The hashes are then checked against a database of known child exploitation content that's managed by the National Center for Missing and Exploited Children.
 If a certain number of matches are found, Apple is then alerted and may further investigate.

 Apple said it developed this system to protect people's privacy, performing scans on the phone and only raising alarms if a certain number of matches are found.
 But privacy experts, who agree that fighting child exploitation is a good thing, worry that Apple's moves open the door to wider uses that could, for example, put political dissidents and other innocent people in harm's way.